Status asthmaticus is a potentially fatal asthma attack that doesn't respond to usual inhaled bronchodilator treatment.

-Status asthmaticus is a potentially fatal episode of asthma.
+Status asthmaticus is a medical emergency.

 What are the symptoms of status asthmaticus?

 The symptoms of status asthmaticus may include persistent shortness of breath and the inability to speak in full sentences.
 You may have breathlessness even while lying in bed.
 Your chest may feel closed and your lips may have a bluish tint.
 In addition, you may feel agitation, confusion, or an inability to concentrate.
 You may hunch your shoulders, sit or stand up to breathe more easily, and strain your abdominal and neck muscles.
-These are signs of an impending respiratory system failure.
+These are signs of impending respiratory system failure.

 You may not have more wheezing and coughing with status asthmaticus.
 In fact, the presence of wheezing or coughing is not a reliable standard for judging the severity of an asthma attack.
 Very severe asthma attacks such as status asthmaticus may affect breathing airways so much that the lack of air in and out of your lungs does not cause a wheezing sound or coughing.